SumoLogic/sumologic-kubernetes-collection/deploy/docs/Troubleshoot_Collection.md

 After that, please remove Fluentd pods and associated PVC-s.

-For example, if the namespace where the collection is installed is `collection` and the pod that emits the error is named `sumologic-fluentd-logs-1`, run the following set of commands:
+For example, if the namespace where the collection is installed is `collection`, run the following set of commands:

 ```bash